The Evolution Of Barbell Bar Manufacturing From Traditional To Modern Techniques

 - Laser etching equipment for logos and identifying markings on finished bars.

-Today's factories also leverage CAD, simulation and quality control software to continually refine processes.
+Today's factories also leverage CAD, simulation, and quality control software to continually refine processes.
 Multi-axis CNC machining centers perform complex operations rapidly.
-The results are barbell bars boasting consistently tight tolerances, high strength, flawless appearance and long-term functionality.
+The results are barbell bars boasting consistently tight tolerances, high strength, flawless appearance, and long-term functionality.

 Advancing Bar Quality Through Technology